This May Be the Single Most Important Job Perk to Ask for, After Health Insurance

 Obviously, when you’re looking for a great job, salary and healthcare benefits come first.
 A survey conducted by the employee review platform Glassdoor found that the top-rated benefit among employees was health insurance, with 40 percent of those surveyed rating it their number-one priority.
 The second most desirable benefit was paid vacations, earning 37 percent of people’s vote for most important perk.
+Some companies have even implemented a wellness week AKA an office-wide paid week off of work.
 But there’s more to a dream career than salary, health insurance, and time off.
 In fact, there’s one employee perk that more and more people are looking for these days, one that could have a positive impact on your health and well being.

 It’s telecommuting, even part-time.
 A recent study led by Rachel Henke, PhD, of Truven Health Analytics, found that having the option of working remotely, even for just a few hours a month, could lower your risk of depression.